OatmealDome/dolphin-ios/Readme.md

 To change the organization identifier, go to `Project` -> `Config` -> `BundleIdentifier.xcconfig`, and change `use.your.own.organization.identifier` to something unique.

 To change the team ID, go to `Project` -> `Config` -> `DevelopmentTeam.xcconfig`, and replace `your-team-id` with your developer account's team ID.

+Make sure to select NJB option in Xcode top header

 Once this is complete, you are now able to build and run DolphiniOS.